sianesantoso/Superstore-Sales-Analysis/README.md

 # 📖 Project Overview

-This project analyzes **Superstore sales data** to uncover the key drivers of sales and profitability through an end-to-end data analytics workflow.
+This project presents an end-to-end **sales and profitability analysis** using the **Superstore dataset**.
+The objective is to uncover the key factors influencing business performance and provide **data-driven recommendations** to improve profitability.

-The project covers **data cleaning**, **SQL-based business analysis**, and **interactive dashboard development**, transforming raw transactional data into actionable business insights that support strategic decision-making.

-The analysis was conducted using:

-- 🐍 **Python** for data cleaning and preprocessing
-- 🗄 **Google BigQuery** for SQL analysis
-- 📊 **Power BI** for interactive dashboard visualization
+The project covers the complete analytics workflow, from **data cleaning in Python**, **SQL analysis in Google BigQuery**, to **interactive dashboard development in Power BI**.

 ---

 # 🎯 Business Problem

-Despite generating strong sales, the company experiences **inconsistent profitability** across different product categories, customer segments, shipping modes, and geographic regions.
+Despite consistent sales performance, the company experiences **uneven profitability** across product categories, regions, customer segments, shipping modes, and discount strategies.

-Management needs a comprehensive analysis to identify the factors driving profit and discover opportunities to increase profitability without sacrificing sales growth.
+Management needs to identify the main drivers of profit and discover opportunities to increase profitability without sacrificing sales growth.

 ---

 # ❓ Business Questions

-This project aims to answer the following questions:

-1. 📈 How have sales and profit changed over time?
+- 📈 How have sales and profit changed over time?
-2. 🛍 Which product categories and sub-categories generate the highest profit?
+- 🛍 Which product categories and sub-categories generate the highest and lowest profitability?
-3. 🌎 Which regions perform best in terms of sales and profitability?
+- 🌎 Which regions contribute the most to sales and profit?
-4. 👥 Which customer segments provide the greatest business value?
+- 👥 Which customer segments provide the highest business value?
-5. 💸 How do discounts affect sales and profit?
+- 💸 How do discounts affect sales and profitability?
-6. 🚚 How do shipping modes compare in terms of sales, profit, and profit margin?
+- 📦 How do different shipping modes compare in terms of sales and profit?
-7. 📉 Which products consistently generate losses?
+- ❌ Which products consistently generate losses?
-8. 💡 What strategies can improve overall business profitability?
+- 💡 What strategies can improve overall business profitability?

+---

+# 🛠 Tools & Technologies

+- 🐍 Python (Pandas)
+- ☁️ Google BigQuery (SQL)
+- 📊 Power BI

 ---